 “Imitate Christ in this lifetime?
 What nonsense are you preaching?”
 Yet I had certainly read The Imitation of Christ, as had so many human sacrifices before they were mowed down during the First (sic) World War.

 They got all huffy, authoritarian and dismissive when I dared suggest that their precious doctrine had two thousand years of bloody failure to account for and required repentance, reinterpretation and radical transformation based on prayer more obedient to Christ.
 Perfect obedience did not seem to be required of them, nor acceptance of His words without compromise.
-They considered themselves authorized to play word games with the Word of God, based on two thousand years of defying the Son's direct instruction.
+They considered themselves authorized to play games with the Word of God, based on two thousand years of defying the Son's direct instruction.

-Two alternatives remain for true Christians: either Jesus’ teachings are perfect and our interpretation of them is faulty, or current doctrine is perfect and Jesus’ teachings are faulty.
+Two alternatives remain for true Christians: either Jesus’ teachings are perfect and our interpretation of them is faulty, or current doctrine is perfect and Jesus’ teachings were faulty.
 Otherwise, true Christianity would have become common practice on Earth by now.
 I was told Jesus’ teachings have no need to become universal.
 Better there be many lost souls out there, damned to eternal hellfire.
 I reject their fancy-dress lies and two thousand years of failed doctrine.

 Jesus loves us all: that is His supreme glory.
 He does not triage acceptable souls, but leaves that cosmic choice to us.

 I strive to shun what little Jesus forbids, especially when His instructions are so easy to obey.
 I cannot abide mere mortals who preach disobedience to Christ in order to comply with their version of “Christianity.”
-Call me a “closet Christian,” and somebody go fire up the Inquisition since those annoying Cathari have come back to spontaneous life!
+Call me a “closet Christian.”
+And somebody go fire up the Inquisition, since those annoying Cathari have come back to spontaneous life!

-What’s more, there are no “religious” means to achieve political justice, notwithstanding Liberation Theology and other half-hearted attempts by clerical meliorists to perk up a few peace technologies without confronting the weapon mentality implicit in mass religion.
-Nor has there ever been in written history a government in a state of religious Grace, a miraculous religion or an ethically valid permanent institution―no matter how absolute the self-proclaimed power of any Church, faith or ideology of any kind before or since.
+What’s more, there are no “religious” means to achieve political justice, notwithstanding Liberation Theology and other half-baked attempts by clerical meliorists to perk up a few peace technologies without confronting the weapon mentality implicit in mass religion.
+Nor has there ever been in written history a government in a state of religious Grace, a miraculous religion or an ethically valid permanent institution―no matter how absolute the self-proclaimed power of a Church, faith or ideology of any kind before or since.
 The more absolute the influence of mass religionists on politics and government; the more bigoted, ignorant, reactionary and violent their outcomes.

 It appears we may serve Mammon or God in this lifetime, but not both at once.